We Weren’t Created to be Alone.

 Wednesday Nights – 6:30 pm

 You’ve heard their names, but how deeply do you know their stories?
 Abraham is an unforgettable portrait of faith.
 Daniel is a classic example of holiness.
 Esther shows us what commitment means when she is willing to risk her own life.
 These and other stories from the ancient past can help us learn to live our faith today.
 Join us this Fall as we learn more about Characters of the Old Testament.
+Click the link below to register.

 Men’s Bible Study